MicrosoftDocs/azure-devops-docs/docs/repos/git/create-a-readme.md

 Your Git repo should have a readme file so that viewers know what your code does and how they can get started using it.
 Your readme should speak to the following audiences:

-- Users that just want to run your code
+- Users that just want to run your code.
 - Developers that want to build and test your code.
 Developers are also users.
 - Contributors that want to submit changes to your code.
 Contributors are both developers and users.